How Should I Pronounce MECE? Origins of a Key Business Term

 In 1963, Barbara Minto was one of the first eight women ever admitted to Harvard Business School – doing so without having had an undergraduate degree.

-After graduating from Harvard, Minto went on to top management consulting firm McKinsey, where she was that company’s first-ever first female consultant.
+After graduating from Harvard, Minto went on to top management consulting firm McKinsey, the first-ever first female consultant.

 From the beginning at McKinsey, Minto found that many of her fellow consultants wrote surprisingly poorly.
-The ideas were good, but the reports they were embedded in were confusing and ineffective as a result.
+The ideas were good, but the reports they were embedded in were confusing and ineffective.

 As such, Minto was increasingly recruited to edit reports by her peers, significantly improving the documents’ impact with her clear, structured approach.